-33. The inclusion of a number in the polling district letters denotes polling districts from different current wards that will attend the same polling place under the new proposals.
+34. The inclusion of a number in the polling district letters denotes polling districts from different current wards that will attend the same polling place under the new proposals.
 The separate polling districts ensure that current elected representatives can be provided with electoral alterations in accordance with the statutory requirements.
-After the elections in May 2022 the polling districts will be merged into one polling district.
+After the elections in May 2022 the polling districts will be merged into one polling district at the next revision of the register.